NishantkSingh0/LangGraph-based-self-healing-classifier/README.md

 # 🔄 Self-Healing Text Classifier using LangGraph & Fine-Tuned Transformer

-This project implements a **self-healing classification DAG** using [LangGraph](https://github.com/langchain-ai/langgraph) with a fine-tuned transformer model (e.g., DistilBERT).
+This project implements a **self-healing classification DAG** using [LangGraph](https://github.com/langchain-ai/langgraph) with a fine-tuned transformer model (DistilBERT).
 It performs **text classification** with a **fallback strategy** triggered on low-confidence predictions, enabling human-in-the-loop recovery.

 <br><br>